 Can my Homeowner’s Association regulate my ability to rent my home on a short-term basis?

-If your residence is within a homeowners association (HOA), you should check whether there are further limitations on the use of the property through their particular HOA’s private Codes, Covenants and Restrictions (CC&Rs).
-The City does not enforce these contractual obligations of a HOA, but it is common that most homeowner associations require minimum rental periods of six months or greater.
+If a residential property is within a homeowners association (HOA), the homeowner should check whether there are further limitations on the use of the property through their particular HOA’s private Codes, Covenants and Restrictions (CC&R’s).
+The city will be asking residents for HOA sign-off if you are part of a mandatory HOA.

 If you have additional questions about short-term rentals, please call the City Planning Division at 407.246.2269 and ask for the Planner on Call, or e-mail them at email@example.com.